Shynixn/Anchor-NMS/README.md

 ```maven
 mvn package
 ```
-Congrats, the jar file is now correctly obfuscated again.
+Congrats, the jar file is now correctly obfuscated.

 ### Dependencies and relocating